-The dealership visit results were also poor.
+The dealership visit results were also poor at that time.
 In that year's review of Lexus dealers, service advisors typically failed to be forthcoming with any useful information about how arbitration is handled and how to contact NCDS.
 Responses such as this, are at odds with federal regulations.